Outgoing Power: Export Strength

 If I’m on Agile Octopus and the price goes negative while I’m exporting, what happens?

 On Agile, our Plunge Pricing means we pay you to use electricity when wholesale rates are negative.
 You might think we would charge you to export energy when this happens – any primary school student would tell you two negatives make a positive.
 Well, we’ve broken the maths and don’t believe you should be penalised when this happens.
-So when wholesale rates drop below zero the Outgoing Octopus rate will stop at zero.
+So when wholesale rates drop below zero the Outgoing Octopus rate will stop just above zero.
 While it’s a shame not to be credited for your export, you can still feel good about doing something for the environment by sharing your clean, green solar energy with the world.

 What happens if within a 30-minute period I consume from the grid for 15 minutes and export for the remaining 15 minutes?